QITI/pySLM2/paper.md

 # Acknowledgements
 The hardware controls for the DMDs from ViALUX GmbH in the package is built on top of the `AL4lib` [@sebastien_m_popoff_2022_6121191].
 We appreciate the work of the authors of `AL4lib`.
 We express gratitude to Kaleb Ruscitti for assisting with hardware testing and to Sainath Motlakunta and Nikhil Kotibhaskar for providing valuable feedback on the package.

+We acknowledge financial support from the Natural Sciences and Engineering Research Council of Canada (NSERC) Discovery program (RGPIN-2018-05250) and the Institute for Quantum Computing for this work.

 # References